Supermrk/Fusion-API/README.md

 If you're wanting to use any of the Twitch specific features, then the second time you run the script a URL will be copied to your clipboard so you can complete the OAuth2 process.
 Also, make sure to change the Twitch Channels table under the `Utilities.lua` folder.

+**Note: Various features in the demo ScorebugScript.lua require sensititve information.
+These can be filled out in the "Settings" table at the top of the script.**

 ---

 ## Using the API